Last Updated on 29/01/2025

 Kolkata, known as Calcutta prior to 2001, is the capital of the West Bengal state in the eastern region of India.
-Stretching in north-south direction on the eastern bank of the River Hooghly, it usually includes its suburbs along with its 15 million population approximately.
-This ranks it as the third largest metropolitan city in India and world’s eighth largest agglomeration.
+Stretching in a north-south direction along the eastern bank of the River Hooghly, it usually includes its suburbs along with its population of approximately 15 million.
+This ranks it as the third-largest metropolitan city in India and the world’s eighth-largest agglomeration.

-The name of the city actually originates from the name Kalikata, one among the three villages in the area prior to British.
-In fact, Kalikata comes from Kalakshetra meaning the Land of the Goddess Kali.
+The name of the city actually originates from the name Kalikata, one of the three villages in the area prior to British rule.
+In fact, Kalikata comes from Kalakshetra, meaning the Land of the Goddess Kali.
 Located in the Ganges Delta, the city was primarily a stretched marshland that was cultivated over the decades to house the growing population.
-The remaining wetland is named as East Calcutta Wetlands and is accredited as wetland of international importance.
+The remaining wetland is named the East Calcutta Wetlands and is accredited as a Wetland of International Importance.

-Until 1911, Kolkata was the capital of India and the centre of advanced education, commerce, science, tradition, and politics in India.
-However, since 1954, it has been a centre of political aggression and financial stagnation.
-It is noteworthy for its revolutionary struggle right from the Indian Independence until the trade union movements.
-The current picture is that its halted growth has received a boom due to Information Technology from 2000.
+Until 1911, Kolkata was the capital of India and the center of advanced education, commerce, science, tradition, and politics in India.
+However, since 1954, it has been a center of political aggression and financial stagnation.
+It is noteworthy for its revolutionary struggle right from the Indian Independence movement until the trade union movements.
+The current picture is that its halted growth received a boost due to Information Technology starting in 2000.

 History